Are you struggling with a gaming addiction?

-If the loneliness has really caught hold, consider speaking to a counselor or therapist to work through this transition.
+If the loneliness has really caught hold and begun to impact your self esteem and quality of life, consider speaking to a counselor or therapist to work through this transition.

-Therapists can be invaluable even if all you need is someone to listen.
+Therapists can be invaluable even if all you need is another human to listen.

 Or perhaps you have something else you’re avoiding that could be filled with soul searching, therapy, or training of some kind.